layer5io/discuss-twitter/README.md

-# layer5-repo-template
+# discuss-twitter
-This repository is used as the boilerplate for consistency across all Layer5 repos.
+This repository is used as the component for displaying Layer5 twitter feed on <a href="https://discuss.layer5.io/">Layer5's discussion forum</a>.

 <div>&nbsp;</div>